HARP: Orchestrating Automated Parallel Training on Heterogeneous GPU Clusters: Evaluation

 \subsection{Ablation Study of Layer Granularity}

 We examine the effectiveness of applying heterogeneous inter-op parallel strategy planning at different layer granularities.
-Using the heterogeneous configuration in Figure~\ref{fig:evaluation_e2e_heter}(h), we evaluate three granularities with \textsc{Hapt}’s runtime: \#layer-8 and \#layer-16 (similar to Alpa), and \#layer-48 (similar to HexiScale).
-As shown in Figure~\ref{fig:evaluation_ablation}(a), strategies planned on \textsc{Hapt}’s fine-grained layer sequence consistently outperform all baselines by 1.2$\times$–1.6$\times$, demonstrating the necessity of fine-grained decomposition.
+Using the heterogeneous configuration in Figure~\ref{fig:evaluation_e2e_heter}(h), we evaluate three baseline granularities with \textsc{Harp}’s runtime including \#layer-8, \#layer-16 and \#layer-48.
+As shown in Figure~\ref{fig:evaluation_ablation}(a), strategies planned on \textsc{Harp}’s fine-grained layer sequence consistently outperform all baselines by 1.2$\times$–1.6$\times$, demonstrating the necessity of fine-grained decomposition.